JackPikatea/pikatea-documentation/docs/AssemblyGuides/macropad1x5-kit-assembly-guide.md

 If you one day want to remove the macropad it can help to heat up the glue pads with a fan.

 ![](https://cdn.shopify.com/s/files/1/0322/9637/0235/files/2021-07-04_14.46.20_crop_1024x1024.jpg?v=1625402879)
 We hope you enjoy your new, self built macropad!
-As a next step you can check out the [usage guide](/Macropad1x5/), to program your own favorite functions and get the most functionality out of the macropad.
+As a next step you can check out the [Programming Guide](/programming.html), to program your own favorite functions and get the most functionality out of the macropad.

 <Footer/>